 Berkeley Academy of Music

-- Tuition.
-Tuition covers beginning lesson books, recitals, studio instructors’ salaries, as well as equipment maintenance and venue rental expenses when applicable.
+Tuition covers lessons, December recital, 2 mini recitals/play days, as well as equipment maintenance and venue rental expenses.
 Please choose a lesson payment plan that best suits your needs.

 Plan A: Monthly.
 Due at the first lesson of each month.